pbisaria007/Hacktoberfest-JKLU/README.md

     name: "Your Name"
     branch: "Your Branch"
     year: "Your current year"
-    experience: "Your experience about today's workshops and Hacktoberfest " print("Print the above information in any sequece using the above variables") }
+    print("Print your experince of Hactoberfest event using above information in any sequece using all the above variables") }
 ```
 - ```Push``` the changes to your repository